 Conclusion

-Several studies have looked at how fasting affects different ocular metrics, but none have included individuals with glaucoma, ocular vascular damage, lacrimal gland dysfunction, or low vision.
+Several studies have examined how fasting affects different ocular metrics, but none have included individuals with glaucoma, ocular vascular damage, lacrimal gland dysfunction, or low vision.
 Or there are only limited ones.
 Such studies are necessary to make definitive decisions before declaring fasting safe for these patients.